 If poor airflow doesn’t feel like the trouble, then another issue is causing your AC freeze.
 If this is what’s happening, simply defrosting it won’t take care of the problem.
 The evaporator coil is likely to continually freeze unless you fix the root issue.
 Get in touch with an HVAC specialist to look for issues with your air conditioner, which can include:

 - Refrigerant leak: AC units keep using refrigerant, so it shouldn’t run out.
 Not enough refrigerant is a sign of a leak somewhere.
 Only a pro can locate the leak, fix it, and recharge the air conditioner to the appropriate concentration.

 - Grimy evaporator coil: If dirt collects on the coil, air can’t flow over it, and it’s likely to freeze.

 - Nonfunctional blower: A bad motor or unbalanced fan may halt airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified technicians at Broad Ripple Service Experts to repair the issue.
+If your AC freezes up, call on the ACE-certified technicians at Broad Ripple Service Experts to repair the issue.
 We have a lot of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 317-527-0271 to schedule air conditioning repair in Indianapolis with us today.